Wordclock/firmware/README.md

 original one and make it more attractive:

-- **Sources:** Completely reorganized, fully documented and mostly cleaned up, making it more easy to understand and/or extend them.
+- **Sources:** Completely reorganized, fully documented and mostly cleaned up, making it more easy to understand and/or extend.

 - **Restructuring:** Some rework of a few interrupt routines was performed, leading to a significant disburdening of the microcontroller.
 Quite a few